Rocky Boiman: Detroit Lions

 On August 30, 2010, he was signed as a free agent by the Detroit Lions, reuniting with Jim Schwartz who was his defensive coordinator with the Titans.
 On September 5, he was released to make room for linebacker Spencer Havner.

 NFL statistics

 Personal life

-Boiman works for Westwood One as a color analyst for college football games and as a sideline reporter for NFL games and co-hosting the 3:00 P.M. to 6:00 P.M. show with Eddie Fingers on WLW-AM in Cincinnati, Ohio.
+Boiman works for Westwood One as a color analyst for college football games, as a sideline reporter for NFL games, and co-hosting the 3:00 P.M. to 6:00 P.M. show with Eddie Fingers on WLW-AM in Cincinnati, Ohio.
 He also works as a color analyst for ESPN and BBC television and radio.

 In the summer of 2011 it was announced that he would be an analyst for the Sky Sports network in the United Kingdom.
 He was joined by Nick Ferguson and two other English analysts.

 In the fall of 2011, he was appointed a trustee of Green Township, located on the west side of Cincinnati in Hamilton County, replacing a member who had stepped down to take another position in Hamilton County.